What Is Prime Factorization Of 44

 Over the centuries, mathematicians have continued to explore the properties of prime numbers and develop algorithms for finding and using them.
 The Sieve of Eratosthenes, an ancient algorithm for finding all prime numbers up to a specified integer, is still used today as a simple and efficient method for identifying prime numbers.

 In more recent times, the advent of computers has revolutionized the field of prime number research.
-Computer algorithms can factor extremely large numbers and test the primality of numbers with millions of digits.
+That said, computer algorithms can factor extremely large numbers and test the primality of numbers with millions of digits.
 This has led to significant advances in cryptography and other areas.

 Methods for Prime Factorization